datacarpentry/image-processing/_extras/edge-detection.md

 ~~~
 {: .language-python}

-Here is the result, for the colored shape image above,
+Here is the result, for the coloured shape image above,
 with sigma value 2.0, low threshold value 0.1 and high threshold value 0.3:

 ![Output file of Canny edge detection](../fig/junk-01-canny-edges.png)